 Edit 2019-06-02: Noted good argument from the comments that +100% damage mimics the real-life data nicely.

 Edit 2021-02-18: Further edited article to emphasize +100% damage as the pro-realism solution.

 The AV Club article “Allow this trauma surgeon to ruin a few of your favorite action scenes” introduces a video in which trauma physician Dr. Spiros Frangos reality-checks the hurts he sees in movies.

 But for the far more common case of a fall victim who’s not handily ensconsed in a steel cocoon, the good doctor points us to “LD50”, or the “height at which 50% of patients are likely to die” – and names 48 feet (16 yards), or about 4 stories, as the LD50 height.
 (And how was this information obtained?
-Anecdotally and not experimentally, we hope!)
+Only anecdotally, we hope!)

 Those considerable caveats notwithstanding, where damage and death are concerned, this LD50 stat sounds like one of the cleanest claims we could test in-game.